In our afternoon reading: revisiting Charles Portis, thoughts on Deborah Levy’s new novel, and more.

 Afternoon Bites: Joshua Whitehead on Essays, Interviewing Anne K. Yoder, Revisiting Octavia E. Butler, and More

 In our afternoon reading: interviews with Joshua Whitehead and Anne K. Yoder, revisiting Octavia E. Butler, and more.

 Afternoon Bites: Octavia E. Butler’s Legacy, Rebecca van Laer Interviewed, Werner Herzog’s Novel, and More

-In our weekend reading: revisiting Octavia E. Butler’s fiction, an interview with Natalie Diaz, and more.
+In our afternoon reading: revisiting Octavia E. Butler’s writings, an interview with V. Castro, and more.

-In our morning reading: thoughts on books by Sasha Geffen and Octavia E. Butler, fiction by Lincoln Michel, and more.
+In our afternoon reading: thoughts on books by Rachel Ingalls and Rachel Yoder, news of an Octavia E. Butler screen adaptation, and more.

-In our morning reading: a review of Jami Attenberg’s latest novel, an interview with Helen Mullane, and more.
+In our morning reading: an interview with John Darnielle, thoughts on Brandon Taylor’s fiction, and more.